tarwn/lessthandot-hugo/blogs/content/posts/2014-09-10-split-a-query-window-in-ssms.md

   - Microsoft SQL Server

 ---
 SQL Server Management Studio (SSMS) has <a href="/index.php/datamgmt/dbprogramming/tips-and-tricks-to-make/" target="_blank">a lot of cool little tips and tricks</a>.
-Last night, while presenting for 24 Hours of PASS, I used the Window Split function and noticed a few &#8220;oohs&#8221; and &#8220;aaahs&#8221; on Twitter.
+Last night, while presenting for 24 Hours of PASS, I used the Window Split function and noticed a few “oohs” and “aaahs” on Twitter.

-Here&#8217;s how you do it.
+Here's how you do it.

 Open a query in SSMS.
 In this case, I was looking at a nonclustered index creation statement, and wanted to keep it at the top of the window while I ran several queries, seeing if they would use it.